tamert/youtrack-client/README.md

 * PHP >= 5.4 (Tested with >= 5.5, Travis runs tests with 5.4, 5.5 and 5.6)
 * curl
 * simplexml
+* json
-* YouTrack 3.0+ with REST-API enabled (currently, the production system runs with YouTrack 5.2.5)
+* YouTrack 3.0+ with REST-API enabled (currently, the production system runs with YouTrack 6.0)

 ## Changelog

+### 2014-12-02 - v1.0.7

+* Improved error handling - On 404 error, the call will throw a `YouTrack\NotFoundException`
+* Improved error handling - `YouTrack\Exception`/`YouTrack\Error` is now aware of JSON responses
+* Improved connection request method.
+If the body is array it will no longer check if the file exists (Notice was thrown by PHP)

 ### 2014-11-29 - v1.0.6